36th Legislative District

 Sen. Reuven Carlyle represents Washington’s 36th Legislative District (including the Northwest Seattle neighborhoods of South Lake Union, Belltown, Ballard, Queen Anne, Greenwood and Magnolia) in the State Senate.
 The district is home to the iconic Space Needle as well as the global headquarters of Amazon, Expedia, the Bill & Melinda Gates Foundation, PATH and other organizations.

-He now chairs the Senate Environment, Energy & Technology (EET) Committee and serves on the Senate Ways & Means and Rules committees.
-As EET chair, he was lead sponsor of the historic Washington Clean Transformation Act, moving the state’s electric utilities completely off coal by 2025 and to 100-percent clean and renewable energy by 2045.
-The bill was the centerpiece of a comprehensive carbon emission reduction package that Reuven partnered with Gov. Jay Inslee to craft and which puts Washington on track to meet Paris climate agreement goals.
+Carlyle chairs the Senate Environment, Energy & Technology (EET) Committee and serves on the Senate Ways & Means and Rules committees.
+As chair, he was lead sponsor of the historic Climate Commitment Act, making Washington the second state in the nation to create an economy-wide cap and invest program to reduce greenhouse gas emissions.
+He also sponsored the Washington Clean Transformation Act, moving the state’s electric utilities completely off coal by 2025 and to 100-percent clean and renewable energy by 2045.
+Reuven led passage other key climate elements through the Senate, including a Clean Fuel Standard, clean buildings legislation, and innovative environmental justice measures.
+The expansive suite of legislation passed from 2019-2021 led national observers to proclaim Washington as the state with the “nation’s most ambitious climate policy.”

 Prior to Reuven’s election to the state House, Gov. Chris Gregoire in 2004 appointed him to the Washington State Board for Community and Technical Colleges.
 In 2007, as a citizen activist, he crafted legislation that was enacted as the Passport to College Promise, a scholarship program for foster youth.
 He also was a citizen co-founder of the Seattle/King County Chapter of City Year, a national AmeriCorps program.